titouansimonnet/ViT_for_XRD/README.md

 # ViT_for_XRD
 ## Abstract
-[1] This work was published for the 2025 ICASSP Conference, and following on from our previous work [2].
+This repository contains the materials for the paper [1] presented at the 2025 ICASSP conference, which follows on from our previous work [2].
-We propose to use Vision Transformers (ViT) [3] to identify and quantify mineral phases from X-Ray diffraction patterns.
+We propose to use Vision Transformers (ViT) [3] to identify and quantify mineral phases from X-ray diffraction patterns.
+Jupyter notebook and databases are available for training the ViT.
+Our trained models are also available.
+Jupyter Notebook for Attention Rollout and Positional Encoding [3] for the identification problem are also available.

 ![Abstract](./Figures/Transformers_Spectral.svg)

-Jupyter Notebook and databases are available to train the ViT.
-Our trained models are also available.
-Jupyter Notebook for [Attention Rollout](https://jacobgil.github.io/deeplearning/vision-transformer-explainability) and Positional encoding [3] for identification problem are also available.

 ## References